Associate Professor of Chemical Engineering

 Biosensors, Interfacial Science, Peptide Engineering, Membrane Biophysics, Translational Medicine, Biotechnology

 OUR LABORATORY EXPLORES CUTTING-EDGE TOPICS AT THE INTERFACE OF NANOBIOTECHNOLOGY AND TRANSLATIONAL SCIENCE

-We have many active collaborations and exchange programs with research groups at institutions around the world, including Stanford University (USA), Cornell University (USA), the University of Pennsylvania (USA), the University of California Los Angeles (USA), Utrecht University (Netherlands), the University of Zagreb (Croatia), and Nanyang Technological University (Singapore).
+We place strong emphasis on the professional development of our group’s students and staff members, and our alumni have earned tenure-track faculty positions at universities and research jobs at top companies in Korea and around the world.
+To support global research cooperation and group member training, we have active collaborations and exchange programs with research groups at leading academic institutions worldwide, including Stanford University (USA), Cornell University (USA), the University of Pennsylvania (USA), the University of California Los Angeles (USA), Utrecht University (Netherlands), Lund University (Sweden), Semmelweis University (Hungary), and Nanyang Technological University (Singapore).
 Selected research topics are described below.

 LABEL-FREE BIOSENSORS & LIPID MEMBRANE PLATFORMS

 We develop label-free biosensors with cell membrane-mimicking platform coatings for biointerfacial science applications and mechanistic biophysical investigations.
 Major areas of research include antimicrobial lipid and detergent evaluation, lipid nanoparticle development, and immunological testing.